Human Resource Planning: Definition & Top Strategies

 1. Maintaining a Qualified Workforce

 HRP aligns talent capabilities with organizational goals through talent acquisition, training, and development initiatives.
-Ensuring you have a skilled workforce to meet future workforce requirements reduces the risk of inefficient workflows and supports daily business operations.
+Ensuring you have a skilled workforce to meet future workforce requirements reduces the risk of inefficient workflows and supports daily business operations (learn more about the best operations strategy examples).
 Investing in employee talent and skills can also help increase employee engagement and satisfaction.

 2. Improving Risk and Change Management